 During 2021, the Group entered into a new long-term lease agreement for a US office and applied IFRS 16 accordingly.
-Refer to note 15 for further details.
+The lease for the US operations was terminated during the third quarter of 2024 and the lease liability and right-of-use assets were written off.